Session 30

 on the left, a photo of young Harry Potter, holding a book and a wand, captioned 'Eugene on the first day'; on the right, a photo of Daniel Radcliffe in the street, wearing a bathrobe and fuzzy slippers, brandishing a gun in each hand, captioned 'Eugene on the last day'

-Eugene uses the crazy Harry Potter meme to describe his semester
+Eugene uses the crazy Harry Potter meme to describe his state of mind

 on the left, a photo of young Harry Potter, holding a book and a wand, captioned 'Eugene on the first day'; on the right, a photo of Daniel Radcliffe in the street, wearing a bathrobe and fuzzy slippers, brandishing a gun in each hand, captioned 'Eugene on the last day'